 When should you seek medical advice?

 Hypothyroidism, while common, can disguise itself under a variety of symptoms that appear to be everyday aches, pains and discomfort.
-As a result, many people who suffer from low levels of thyroid stimulating hormone (TSH) will proceed with life, dismissing a combination of symptoms that are actually indicators of a serious problem that should be addressed by a medical professional.
+As a result, many people who suffer from low levels of thyroid hormone will proceed with life, dismissing a combination of symptoms that are actually indicators of a serious problem that should be addressed by a medical professional.
 If your thyroid is underperfoming, signals can manifest in a range of the following symptoms:1

 Sluggishness and fatigue

 Feeling run down, worn out or fatigued are among the most common symptoms of hypothyroidism.
 It may seem that regardless of how early you get to bed, or how much sleep you get, you’re still tired all the time.
 If you’re starting the habit of taking naps in the middle of the day, or perpetually increasing your caffeine intake to make up for your perennial exhaustion, these might be indicators of hypothyroidism.